Allstar Performance Event List: October 26-27, 2019

 Showtime Speedway – Pinellas Park, FL – USA – Southern Sprintcar Shootout Series

-Siskiyou Golden speedway – Yerka, CA – USA – Interstate Sprint Car Series
+Siskiyou Golden Speedway – Yreka, CA – USA – Interstate Sprint Car Series

+Spoon River Speedway – Lewiston, IL – USA – USAC IMRA Speed2 Midget Series

 Valvoline Raceway – Granville, NSW – AU – Winged 410 Sprint Cars – Old School Format